AdobeDocs/workfront.en/help/quicksilver/maestro/manage-relationship-fields.md

      * **Description**: Additional information about the relationship-type field.
 The description of a field displays when you hover over the field's column in a table.
      * **Find a record type**: The record type that you want to link to.
 This is the linked record. <!-- logged a bug to rename this to Linked record type-->
-     * **Allow multiple records**: This allows users to select multiple records when the linked record type field displays on the original records.
+     * **Allow multiple records**: This allows you to select multiple records when the linked record type field displays on the original records.
 This is selected by default.

 1. (Optional) Select the fields that belong to the linked record type that you want to display as linked fields on the original records.
 Use the **search** icon ![](assets/search-icon.png) to search for a field.